MarcusE1W/absolute-beginner/content/post/spacemacs.md

 ## Window handling
 Windows are the text areas you see in Spacemacs.
 When you start it is usually one window.
 You can split the screen to see two or more windows at the same time.

-Additinally spacemacs uses the term buffer.
+Additionally spacemacs uses the term buffer.
 Every buffer is assigned to one file.
 You can have a large number of buffers open but only show a few in windows.
 Also spacemacs always has some internal buffers open like the `*Messages` buffer.

 To keep an overview there are several SPC commands to manage windows and buffer.